Jungle Cat World Wildlife Park

 Snow Leopard © Tambako The Jaguar

-Just 45 minutes east of Toronto on Highway 115, Jungle Cat World Wildlife Park is one of Ontario's most popular tourist attractions.
-The Park is home to a diverse collection of mammals, such as wolves, skunks, lemurs and chimpanzees - though it is the collection of big cats that truly makes the park special.
-When it opened in 1983, the purpose of the Park was primarily recreational; however, in latter days, Jungle Cat World has taken on a more pronounced environmental education role.
-Housing rare and endangered cats, such as snow leopards and Siberian tigers, the park runs a variety of fun, kid-friendly programs, designed to further the ends of wildlife conservancy, by educating visitors about the dire need to protect the lives and habitats of the magnificent animals on display.
-Be sure not to miss the Park's Feeding Tour, which occurs at 1.30pm daily.
+Jungle Cat World Wildlife Park is one of Ontario's most popular tourist attractions.
+Just 45 minutes east of Toronto, the park is home to a diverse collection of mammals, such as wolves, skunks, lemurs and chimpanzees.
+That said, its collection of big cats is what makes the park truly special.
+When it opened in 1985, the park's purpose was primarily recreational.
+These days, it has taken on a more pronounced environmental-education role.
+Its chief enterprises include housing rare and endangered cats, and running a variety of fun, kid-friendly programmes.
+The goal is to educate visitors about the dire need to protect snow leopards, Siberian tigers and the other magnificent animals that sanctuary here.

 Address: 3667 Concession Road 6, Orono